postmanlabs/templates/galaxy/api-first/training.md

 </blockquote>
 <p>Give your monitor the name <code>Monitor customers</code>, select the <code>Mock customers</code> environment, choose
     a frequency, and create your monitor.</p>
-<p>Click the link to open the monitoring page in the web dashboard.
-Rather than waiting for the scheduled time, hit
+<p>Rather than waiting for the scheduled time, hit
     <strong>Run</strong>!
 There will be a short delay while your monitor runs but when it completes you will see an
     overview of the test results.</p>
-<p>Navigate back to the workspace / API and click the monitor name in <strong>Observe</strong>.
+<p>Navigate back to the API and click the monitor name in <strong>Observe</strong>.
 You will see an overview
     of the monitor runs.
 Click a run and scroll down to see the detail of any test fails.
 You can filter the results and drill down to individual requests.</p>
 <h2 id='7-complete-your-submission'>7.
 Complete your submission</h2>